centurion-project/module-highlight/README.en.markdown

 *If you're looking for a quick HOWTO, you should jump to [The implementation chapter](#implementation).*

 # SYNOPSIS
-An highlight content is an aggregation of many mixed types contents.
+A highlight content is an aggregation of many mixed types contents.
 Theoretically, it is possible to add to this collection any content by its type and id.

 # Concepts and contents